20 Alternatives to “On Another Note”

 Hi Tomi,

-Related Article: 17 Formal Ways to Say “By the Way”
+Related Article: 22 Professional Ways to Say “Thank You for the Explanation”

 Thank you for your insights on our current initiatives.
 I appreciate your dedication to improving our processes.